Tell us about a time when you didn’t bend to peer pressure, and you swam against the stream.

 50 years ago, the Kinsey Institute made headlines for his research on the average size of the male penis.

 Now those measurements are being re-evaluated.

-The old results stated “one man in a hundred reaches beyond the 5 to 7-inch erectile median to 8; . . . → Read More: Average penis size re-evaluated
+The old results stated “one man in a hundred reaches beyond the 5 to 7-inch erectile median to 8; that seven men in a thousand go beyond 8; and only one in a thousand touches . . . → Read More: Average penis size re-evaluated

 Wow, so I have been so slacking for the past couple of weeks.

 I went to about 3 Zumba classes and I did my Activtrax on Monday.

 Yet, I lost almost 2 lbs last week because I cut way back on snacks and foods with fructose corn syrup.

 Also, I’m lazy, so the snacks that I purchased involve “cooking”.

 Suffice it to . . . → Read More: Wednesday Workout Report

 If true tales of a suicide attempt activates in detrimental triggers in your psyche, you may not want to read this post.